christino156/java-notes/readme.md

    // inner class
    public class Inner_Demo {
       public int getNum() {
-         System.out.println("This is the getnum method of the inner class");
+         System.out.println("This is the getnum method of the inner class:");
          return num;
       }
    }